 This course is designed to have students demonstrate the ability to use fundamental concepts of geometry including definitions, basic constructions, tools of geometry, and to recognize geometry as an axiomatic system.

-- Define deductive/inductive reasoning and proofs, and axiomatic systems.
+Define deductive or inductive reasoning and proofs, and axiomatic systems.

 Similar Polygons and the Pythagorean Theorem

 Apply the postulates and theorems of similar polygons.

 Demonstrate the applications of the Pythagorean Theorem.